 2. Help them find an after-school activity.

-Finding an extracurricular activity outside of school can provide teens with a different or expanded social circle.
+Finding an extracurricular activity outside of school can provide teens with a different or expanded social circle that eases their back-to-school anxiety.
 “Providing an outlet for your teen to interact with peers outside of school means they don’t have to worry about being around the same group the entire day,” says Medellin.

 3. Read other teens’ stories.

 Learning how other teens have confronted issues of bullying or exclusion might be more powerful than hearing about it from an adult.
 The Maltz Museum of Jewish Heritage sponsors an annual essay contest, “Stop the Hate,” for students in grades 6-12 in Northeast Ohio.
 Every year, the submissions include dozens of stories from students who have experienced bullying, intolerance and exclusion.

 “Hate knows no boundaries, and people are victimized for all different reasons,” says Dahlia Fisher, the museum’s director of external relations.
 “In the past few years we’ve seen an uptick in bullying and hate-fueled interactions, and not just between young people.”
 Acknowledging this as a broader societal problem can help your teen feel less isolated and may encourage them to open up about their own experience.